gmc-code/PC-Python/docs/python_advanced/dict_comprehensions.rst

 .. admonition:: Tasks

     #.
 Create a dictionary comprehension that maps the names of students, Alice, Bob, Charlie, and David, to their grades: 85, 72, 90, and 65.
 Print the dictionary.
     #.
-Create a dictionary comprehension that maps numbers from 0 to 9 to their squares.
-Print the dictionary.
-    #.
 Create a dictionary comprehension that maps the names of products, apple, banana, cherry, and date, to their prices: 15, 25, 10, and 30.
 Print the dictionary.
     #.
 Create a dictionary comprehension that maps the names of vehicles, 'car', 'bike', 'boat', and 'plane', to their types: 'land', 'land', 'water', and 'air'.
 Print the dictionary.